danieltan1517/teh_tarik/phase0/README.md

 [Documentation for the Rust Programming Language](https://www.rust-lang.org/learn)

-Rust uses a Borrow Checker to verify that software memory errors do not occur.
+Rust has a Borrow Checker to verify that software memory errors do not occur.
 Here are the basic, simple rules of the borrow checker:
 * Each value in Rust has a variable that is the owner
 * There is only one mutable reference to a variable at a time